Hello Mr. Walker,

-Middle times: he has charged me, stopping before contact, he loves to try to smash me into the corral panels and then brings his rear around as if he is going to kick me and has not followed through or I have removed myself .
+Second attack: he has charged me, stopping before contact, he loves to try to smash me into the corral panels and then brings his rear around as if he is going to kick me and has not followed through or I have removed myself .
 He also reared over me and bared his teeth coming down on my head but stopped as he made contact.

-Last time: I went in his corral to pick-up his fly sheet and I reached up to pet him while another girl was offering him a carrot and he grabbed me by my hair and knocked me to the ground.
+Last attack: I went in his corral to pick-up his fly sheet and I reached up to pet him while another girl was offering him a carrot and he grabbed me by my hair and knocked me to the ground.

 The strange things are that he neighs to me, to call me over, waits for me to put on his halter quietly so he can be turned out to pasture.
 He is not dominating of other horses and is in fact scared of the other two that I turn out with him.
 He seems to be irritated by something for most attacks but not all (ie scratching where he doesn’t want you too, interrupting his treat, putting on a fly mask if he doesn’t want it etc.).